weotch/api-speedtest-node/README.md

 TODO
 Connecting to MAMP right now via socket.
 Lets switch to homewbrew db and non-socket.

+TOOD
+Make one of the DB options not reuse the mysql connection but create a new connection for every request.

+TODO
+Investigate about Monogo:
+* Does it allow parallel requests over a single connection?
+* How secure are it's writes?
+What are the risks of losing data?

 ## Usage

 Run locally with `MYSQL_USER=root MYSQL_PASS=root supervisor -n exit app.js`